Avery County Schools Ameriflex FSA 2026-2027

 IMPORTANT NOTICES:

 When do my benefits start?
-The plan year for Colonial Life Insurance Products and Group Term Life, IMS Flexible Spending Accounts, Delta Dental, EyeMed Vision and Sun Life Long-Term Disability runs from January 1, 2026, through December 31, 2026.
-Please Note: Dental benefits are based on the Calendar Year, running from January 1st through December 31st.
-Dental benefits and deductibles will reset every January 1st.
+The plan year for Colonial Life Insurance Products, Anthem Health, Inspira Financial Health Savings Account, Flex Facts Flexible Spending Accounts, Delta Dental, and EyeMed Vision runs from July 1, 2026, through June 30, 2027.
+Please Note: Health Insurance benefits are based on the Calendar Year, running from January 1st through December 31st.
+Health benefits and deductibles will reset every January 1st.

 When do my deductions start?
-Deductions for Colonial Life Insurance Products and Group Term Life, IMS Flexible Spending Accounts, Delta Dental, EyeMed Vision and Sun Life Long-Term Disability start January 2026 for all enrolled employees.
+Deductions for Colonial Life Insurance Products, Anthem Health, Inspira Financial Health Savings Account, Flex Facts Flexible Spending Accounts, Delta Dental, and EyeMed Vision start July 2026 for enrolled 24-month employees and August 2026 for enrolled 20-month employees.

-Why have my Accident or Medical Bridge benefits not started yet?
-The Health Screening Rider on the Colonial Accident and Colonial Medical Bridge plan has a 30-day waiting period for new enrollees.
-Coverage, therefore, will not begin until January 31, 2026.
+Why have my Cancer, Accident, or Medical Bridge benefits not started yet?
+The Colonial Cancer plan and the Health Screening Rider on the Colonial Accident and Colonial Medical Bridge plan have a 30-day waiting period for new enrollees.
+Coverage, therefore, will not begin until July 31, 2026.

 How do Flexible Spending Account (FSA) funds work, and do my FSA funds have to be used by a specific deadline?
 Flexible Spending Account expenses must be incurred during the plan year to be eligible for reimbursement.
 After the plan year ends, an employee has 90 days to submit claims for incurred qualified spending account expenses (or 90 days after employment termination date).
 If employment is terminated before the plan year ends, the spending account also ends.
 Failure to use all allotted funds in the FSA account will result in a “Use It or Lose It” scenario.
-Your plan also includes a rollover provision!
-This means that if you have money left in your FSA at the end of the plan year, you can carryover up to $660 into the next plan year.
-Any remaining funds beyond $660 is forfeited under the “Use It or Lose It” rule.
+Your plan includes a grace period which is an additional 2.5 months (running July 1, 2027, through September 15, 2027), during which you can incur eligible expenses that can be reimbursed.
+Therefore, you have from July 1, 2026, through September 15, 2027, to incur qualified expenses eligible for reimbursement.
+If you do not incur qualified expenses by September 15, 2027, and/or file by September 30, 2027, any contributions are forfeited under the “Use It or Lose It” rule.

 My spouse is enrolled in an Health Savings Account (HSA), am I eligible for an FSA?
 As a married couple, one spouse cannot be enrolled in a Medical Reimbursement FSA at the same time the other opens or contributes to an HSA.

 How do Dependent Care Account (DCA) funds work and when do they need to be used?
 Dependent Care Accounts are like FSA accounts and allow you to request reimbursement up to your current balance.
 However, you cannot receive more reimbursement than what has been deducted from your pay.
-It’s important to note that any remaining funds in your DCA account must be utilized before the deadline.
+Any remaining funds in your DCA account must be utilized before the deadline.
 Failure to use all allotted funds in the DCA account will result in a “Use It or Lose It” scenario.
+Your plan includes a grace period which is an additional 2.5 months (running July 1, 2027, through September 15, 2027), during which you can incur eligible expenses that can be reimbursed.
+Therefore, you have from July 1, 2026, through September 15, 2027, to incur qualified expenses eligible for reimbursement.
+If you do not incur qualified expenses by September 15, 2027, and/or file by September 30, 2027, any contributions are forfeited under the “Use It or Lose It” rule.

 When will I get my card?
 If you will be receiving a new debit card, whether you are a new participant or to replace your expired card, please be aware that it may take up to 30 days following your plan effective date for your card to arrive.
 Your card will be delivered by mail in a plain white envelope.
 During this time you may use manual claim forms for eligible expenses.
 Please note that your debit card is good through the expiration date printed on the card.